shaunwarman/zipper/README.md

 ...
 "script": {
   ...
-  "zip": "zipper" // or zipper --path <path to .zipconfig>
+  "zip": "zipper-config" // or zipper-config --path <path to .zipconfig>
 }
 ```